 2. Build Team of Cold Calling Experts

 Encourage your employees to create a list of answers to frequently asked prospect queries.
-The team can also create a shared knowledge bank which can be used to tackle difficult buyer questions.
+The team can also create a shared knowledge bank that can be used to tackle difficult buyer questions.

 Your team should access the knowledge bank every week to have a better understanding of the product and/or service.